uniflex/uniflex/README.md

-WiSHFUL Node Agent Framework
+UniFlex Framework
 ============================

-This is a prototypic implementation of a wireless agent providing the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+This is a prototypic implementation of a UniFlex framework.

 ## Acknowledgement